 Less Than Significant Impact.
-The proposed project would slightly increase the volume and rate of stormwater flow and contribute additional sources of polluted runoff to the drainage system.
-However, implementation of required BMPs during construction would ensure that impacts are reduced to a less than significant level.
+The project site is developed as impervious hardcourts, and the proposed project would not result in an increase in volume and rate of stormwater flow to contribute additional sources of polluted runoff to the existing drainage system.
+Moreover, appropriate BMPs would be implemented during construction to ensure that impacts are reduced to a less than significant level.
 During operation, the proposed gymnasium would generate similar urban runoff pollutants as other on-campus buildings and would not result in substantial additional sources of polluted runoff.
 Impacts would not be significant, and no mitigation measures are required.